Women farmers tend to crops amid drought in Zambia.

-Climate change and food security
+Climate change and hunger

 Extreme weather events like floods and wildfires destroy homes and crops.
-But climate change is also a big cause of hunger around the world.

-The climate emergency is a humanitarian emergency.
-Without change, there will be food crises globally due to the warming climate and biodiversity loss.
+Without change, there will be famine and food crises globally due to the warming climate and biodiversity loss.
 Extreme weather events will become more frequent and growing seasons will be shorter.

 Extreme weather can force people to leave their homes and their livelihoods.
 Crops can be reduced, destroyed or fail completely.
-In turn, this leads to a drop in food production.
+In turn, this leads to a drop in farming and food production.
 And less food means more hunger.

 In the Sahel region of Africa – which includes countries such as Niger, Mali, Chad and Burkina Faso – the rainy seasons are becoming more erratic.
 Droughts are leading to a decrease in food production while floods are causing outbreaks of diseases like cholera.

-How we’re tackling the climate crisis
+How we’re tackling hunger caused by the climate crisis

 Even when rainfall is limited, it’s possible for gardens to flourish and provide enough to feed families and livestock.
 With the help of innovative techniques, our teams are helping farmers grow more crops with less water.

-• Harnessing solar power: during a drought or a heatwave, the sun beats down on rural communities.
+During a drought or a heatwave, the sun beats down on rural communities.
 But by using solar power that energy can be turned into a force for good to fuel everything from water pumps to irrigation systems.

 And while we focus on helping communities prepare for crises and help build their resilience, we’re also ready to step in with emergency help when needed.

-More about the hunger crisis
+More about world hunger

 An Action Against Hunger staff member screens a child for malnutrition in Mali.